kevinlampe1998/kevinlampe1998/README.md

 * 🌍  I'm based in Munich
 * ✉️  You can contact me at [lampekevin@outlook.com](mailto:lampekevin@outlook.com)
-* 🧠  I'm learning ThreeJS
+* 🧠  I'm learning SQL
 * Website: <a href="www.lampe-kevin.com">www.lampe-kevin.com</a>

 ### Skills